Telephone number, if you want to be on the Rush Limbaugh program today, we're going to get the phone calls in an L GIFO.

 I'm the only guy that's just getting hammered from some of these special interest groups.

-And I think that'll really turn for me and against some of these folks, because it's pretty obvious that there's got to be almost this I don't want to use the word conspiracy, but there's just an anxiety that exists in uh the Washington power circles about our candidacy.
+I don't want to use the word conspiracy, but there's just an anxiety that exists in the Washington power circles about our candidacy.

-The one the one I belong to, so his mythical advisor said that I was a member of, but Huckabee said no.
+So his mythical advisor said that I was a member of, but Huckabee said no.

-Well, he didn't say no, he said, we don't know who said it, so I can't respond to it.
+He said, we don't know who said it, so I can't respond to it.

 I'm not that.

-Grab cut 17.
+Grab Cut 17.

 We got one more Huckabee audio sound bite.

-Uh this was also on uh you got it.
+This was also on, you got it?

-Couldn't tell from your facial.
+Couldn't tell from your facial vacant look out there.

-You had a vacant lookout there, looked like you couldn't find it.
+Looked like you couldn't find it.

 All right.

-How could I kid it?
+How could I get it?

 We don't yet have white comedian Paul Shanklin doing an impersonation of Huckabee.